lilyminium/lipyds/README.md

 A toolkit for leaflet-based membrane analysis

+**Note: this code was used for a publication requiring membrane analysis.
+It is still in early development status and should be regarded as experimental -- the API is very likely to change in the future.
+Please use at your own risk!**

 The initial code was first used in the below publication.
 Please cite it if you use this package: